Colm1711/snake_game/README.md

 [View the live project here.](https://colm1711.github.io/snake_game/)

-This is the main website page for my Snake Game.
-This website is targeted at users looking to pass some time and to have fun reliving the retro snake game that is in honor of the 3210 verison.
+This is the main website page for the Snake Game.
+This website is targeted at users looking to have fun, spend time reliving the retro snake game that is in honor of the 3210 verison & to pass some time while they are at the bus stop, in a waiting office, at lunch or just when the mood is right!

 <h2 align="center"><img src="assets/readme-images/snake-responsive.png"></h2>